xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 data to begin with.
 But Fisher was right about one point: once you remove causation from statistics, reduction of data is the only thing left.

+## From objectivity to subjectivity -- The bayesian connection

 # CHAPTER 3 From Evidence to Causes: Reverend Bayes Meets Mr. Holmes

 # CHAPTER 4 Confounding and Deconfounding: Or, Slaying the Lurking Variable